MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ![dual-parity](media/plan-volumes/dual-parity.png)

-Which resiliency type to use depends on the needs of your workload(s).
+Which resiliency type to use depends on the needs of your workload.

 #### When performance matters most